eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

 ## 2.1 Perspective of the Age Verification Solution

-The present document defines a device-based solution that enables secure and efficient age verification.
-Once age-related attestations are issued to a device, they can be presented and verified by online services in a simple, secure, and privacy-preserving manner.
+Once Proof of Age attestations are issued, they can be presented and verified by online services in a simple, secure, and privacy-preserving manner.
 This capability is supported by the following elements:

 - **Open Technical Specifications:**
   A comprehensive suite of open technical specifications has been developed to support the implementation of the